What is Tinnitus Retraining Therapy?

 How does Tinnitus Retraining Therapy work?

-Tinnitus Retraining Therapy combines three significant therapeutic steps:
+Tinnitus Retraining Therapy can be used for different types of tinnitus (such as pulsatile tinnitus and others) and combines three significant therapeutic steps:

 1. Extensive collection of information about the patient, including patient history and daily living habits.